-The Overdub button plays an important role in Step Edit mode when you are editing the content of a specific step.
-While overdub is ON, any notes you play on the keyboard will be added to the existing notes of that step.
-When overdub is OFF, any new notes you play will replace the existing notes in the step.
-You can always tell whether you're in add or replace mode: if you are in Quick Edit or Step Edit mode, when the LED above a key blinks the existing notes of the step will be replaced.
+When Overdub is OFF, any new notes you play will replace the existing notes in the step.
+You can always tell whether you're in add or replace mode: if you are in Quick Edit or Step Edit mode and the LED above a key blinks the existing notes of the step will be replaced.